reach-sh/reach-lang/docs/src/trouble/index.md

 The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested`
 ```

-* Ensure Docker and Docker-compose are installed.
 * Check which mode the terminal is in by executing `$ arch` in the terminal.

   On M1 machines, the output should be `arm64`.

-* Re-download the reach script in the desired directory:
+* Re-download the `reach` script in the desired directory:
 `$ curl https://docs.reach.sh/reach -o reach ; chmod +x reach`
 * Make sure the latest `reach-cli` image is installed: `$ docker pull reachsh/reach-cli:latest`
 * Use `reach-cli` to update the other Reach docker images by running `$ ./reach update` in the terminal.